bcesarmotta/microservices-organism/README.md

 docker-compose up
 ```

-After run these steps, you will be able to check the available apis
+After run these steps, you will be able to check the available apis for the following services

 ```
 /campaign